Reexamine the dark matter scenario accounting for the positron excess in a new cosmic ray propagation model: Method

 Upon adopting the best-fit propagation parameters outlined in Table~\ref{tab:best}, we further constrain the injection parameters based on the proton and helium flux data.
 The resulting injection parameters can be found in Table~\ref{tab:inj}.
 In Fig.~\ref{fig:proton}, we present a comparison between the best-fitting spectrum and the corresponding observational data.
 Notably, our calculated proton and helium fluxes, both before and after solar modulation, exhibit excellent agreement with observations across the entire energy range.

 The determination of secondary electrons and positrons is a straightforward process given the known injection spectrum and propagation parameters.
 In this study, we adopt a parameterization for the production cross section of secondary leptons as presented in Ref.~\cite{Orusa:2022pvp}, incorporating the latest collider data from experiments such as NA49~\cite{NA49:2005qor,NA49:2009wth} and NA61~\cite{NA61SHINE:2017fne}.
-Consistent with prior investigations, we introduce a renormalization parameter, denoted as $c_{e^{\pm}}$, to account for uncertainties arising from factors including the $e^{\pm}$ production cross section, enhancement factor from heavier nuclei, and uncertainties in propagation.
+We also introduce a renormalization parameter $c_{e^{\pm}}$ to account for uncertainties arising from factors including the $e^{\pm}$ production cross section, enhancement factor from heavier nuclei, and uncertainties in propagation { as ~\cite{Yuan:2013eja,Lin:2014vja,Cheng:2016slx,Wang:2018pcc,Ding:2021zzg}}.
 It is also important to note that these uncertainties may not be accurately captured by a constant factor, as they likely possess an energy-dependent nature.
 The utilization of this constant factor $c_{e^{\pm}}$ is merely an approximation employed for the data fitting purpose.